fungos/blog/content/post/rust-windows-vscode.md

 ## Visual Studio Code

-I've tried some different IDEs, you can take a look [here](https://areweideyet.com/) for some alternatives IDEs, and their current support state.
-But from all these, I believe VSCode (at the moment) is the best and most complete mostly due to the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol)/RLS.
+I've tried some different IDEs (take a look [here](https://areweideyet.com/) for some alternatives and their current support state), but I believe VSCode (at the moment) is the best and most complete mostly due to the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol)/RLS.

 > Note: The second best is [IntelliJ Rust](https://intellij-rust.github.io/) and now it is [officially supported by JetBrains](https://blog.jetbrains.com/blog/2017/08/04/official-support-for-open-source-rust-plugin-for-intellij-idea-clion-and-other-jetbrains-ides/).
 The problem is that it is heavy.
 I wouldn't recommend it unless you're already have it.
 Also, it does not support debugging, but this is being worked on.